 G. Any parking spaces abutting a landscaped area on the driver or passenger side of the vehicle shall provide an additional 18 inches above the minimum space width requirement to provide a place to step other than in the landscaped area.
-In a parking garage, any space abutting a wall shall provide an additional 18 inches.
+In a parking garage, any space abutting a wall shall provide an additional 18 inches above the minimum space width requirement to provide space to exit the vehicle.
 The additional width shall be separated from the adjacent parking space by a parking space division stripe.
 This requirement does not apply to single-family and duplex developments.